maelchiotti/LocalMaterialNotes/README.md

 ### Take notes

-- Write text notes (title + content)
+- Write text notes (title and content)
-- Add checklists along the normal text
-- Take advantage of the advanced formatting options
+- Take advantage of the advanced formatting options, including checklists
 - Undo and redo your changes while editing
 - Use the quick action from your home screen to quickly add a note